rikurauhala/rsa/documentation/testing.md

 In the case of decryption however, my implementation runs considerably slower.

+## Integration testing

+Integration testing has been conducted manually by running and testing the application via the command-line interface.
+Several flaws were also pointed out in the second peer review and have been since fixed.

 ## Known issues

 See [Issues](https://github.com/rikurauhala/rsa/issues) for an up-to-date list.